emilhe/dash-extensions-docs/getting_started/installation.md

 * [`dash-leaflet`](https://github.com/thedirtyfew/dash-leaflet) for creating map visualizations in Dash
 * [`dash-down`](https://github.com/emilhe/dash-down) for converting markdown to Dash applications

-This documentation is a Dash app creating using `dash-mantine-components`, `dash-iconify`, and `dash-down`.
+This documentation is itself a Dash app created using `dash-mantine-components`, `dash-iconify`, and `dash-down`.